Skyost/SimpleSecureStorage/packages/simple_secure_storage/README.md

 a secure place to store the encryption / decryption key.

 I knew that Flutter already had a such package called `flutter_secure_storage`.
-The only problem is that it have open 100+ issues on Github, and that the author seems to be currently inactive on Github.
+The only problem is that it have 100+ open issues on Github, and that the author is currently inactive on Github.

 That's why I've decided to create my own solution : **Simple Secure Storage** (_SSS_).